-The WFD status (2016-2021) of groundwater underlying the Plan area (mapped on Figure 4.10) is currently identified as being of good status, meeting the objectives of the WFD, except for the area of poor status partially within to the south-east of the Plan area.34
+The WFD status (2016-2021) of all groundwater underlying the Plan area (mapped on Figure 4.7) is currently identified as being of good status, meeting the objectives of the WFD.

 4.9.6 Aquifer Vulnerability and Productivity

 The Geological Survey Ireland (GSI) rates groundwaters according to both their productivity and vulnerability to pollution.